dkumor/rtcbot/docs/installing.rst

     sudo pip3 install rtcbot

 .. warning::
     You might need to reboot your Pi for RTCBot to work!
-If rtcbot freezes on import, it means that you need to start PulseAudio.
+If RTCBot freezes when starting microphone or speaker, it means that you need to start PulseAudio.

 .. note::
     It is recommended that you use the Pi 4 with RTCBot.
 While it was tested to work down to the Raspberry Pi 3B, it was observed to have